sherryli1116/finalproject-group15/README.md

 # finalproject-group15

+## City Temperature Dataset Cleaning

+Note: Raw dataset includes 2,906,328 rows and the following columns:
+	Region , Country, State, City
+	Month, Day, Year, AvgTemperature

+During cleaning of the dataset, the following assumptions were made:

+1. Reviewed dataset for empty cells.
+Empty cells were noted in ‘State’ column only.
+As temperature calculations will be made at country level, this does not have any impact.

+2. Removed 2020 data as file only includes data May 2020.
+The number of rows removed equaled 38,810.

+3. Dataset includes years ‘200’ and ‘201’.
+As the average temperature noted for these two years equals (-99), the years will be removed from dataset.
+The number of rows removed equaled 440.

+4. After running summary statistics on the dataset, additional steps were taken to determine the number of lower and upper bound outliers.
+The number of lower bound outliers totaled 91,315, of these, 79,164 equaled an average temperature of (-99).
+As these are considered outliers, the rows were removed from the dataset.
+After updating the dataframe, the summary statistics were re-run.
+Cities listed as lower bound outliers were deemed appropriate and no additional adjustments were made.

 ## ERD & Database
 Two datasets will be used in this project.
 The first dataset consists of data on fossil fuel emissions by country by year.
 The second file includes daily temperatures for different cities by year.
 The datasets will be cleaned using Python/Pandas in Jupyter Notebook prior to uploading and storing in
 Postgres.
 ERD shows that two tables expected to be created after the files have been cleaned.

 ![ERD.png](ERD.png)